 Prior to joining Equifax, Tressa was a well respected member of the legal departments at ADP, Inc. and Lockheed Martin Aeronautics Company.
 Tressa earned her Juris Doctor from the University of Arizona James E. Rogers College of Law where she was a Notes and Comment Editor for the Arizona Journal of International and Comparative Law.
 Tressa received her Bachelor of Arts from the University of Arizona in Philosophy.
 She is an active member of the Georgia Asian and Pacific American Bar Association and enjoys volunteering with Pro Bono Partnership of Atlanta.

-Ambreen Delawalla is Executive Director and Senior Legal Counsel with AT&T Services, Inc. She advises the business on retail operations and other compliance matters.
+Ambreen Delawalla is Assistant Vice President and Senior Legal Counsel with AT&T Services, Inc. She advises the business on compliance matters.
 Ambreen has previously served on the boards of the Georgia Pacific American Bar Association, the Georgia chapter of the American Civil Liberties Union, and the Georgia Campaign for Adolescent Pregnancy Prevention.
 She lives in Decatur with her husband and two boys.

 Ms. Le Dam Doan has served as the Chair for Asian Pacific American Heritage Month Celebration Gala from 2010 to 2016 and Past President of the Asian/Pacific American Council of Georgia (APAC-GA) since 2013 to 2014.
 APAC Georgia is a federation of over 15 multicultural Asian organizations in metro Atlanta that was established to increase pride in the Asian culture, promote civic engagement of Asian Americans, and protect the interest of Asian Americans.
 In addition to her leadership at APAC Georgia, she currently holds the following positions.
 Ms. Doan has dedicated a lifetime of service to the immigrant and refugee community.
 Prior to coming to Georgia, Ms. Doan provided assistance to immigration humanitarian programs for refugees throughout California for more than 30 years.
 She was part of a taskforce on hate crimes and affirmative action in California.
 When Vietnamese refugees arrived in California from 1975 to 1996, Ms. Doan volunteered for Red Cross and Food for the Hungry.
 Further, she volunteered at Camp Pendleton and Camp Weimar Medical Center “Hope Village,” relocation camps for Vietnamese refugees.
 Her service work in refugee camps extended internationally to countries throughout Southeast Asia, including Thailand, Indonesia, and the Philippines.